mohitpai/journey-optimizer.en/help/using/campaigns/campaign-global-report.md

 ---
-title: Campaign global report
+title: Campaign Global report
-description: Learn how to use data from the campaign global report
+description: Learn how to use data from the Campaign Global report
 feature: Reporting
 topic: Content Management
 role: User
 level: Intermediate
 ---
-# Campaign global report {#campaign-global-report}
+# Campaign Global report {#campaign-global-report}

-Campaign global report can be accessed directly from your Campaign with the **[!UICONTROL Global view]** button.
+Campaign Global report can be accessed directly from your Campaign with the **[!UICONTROL Global view]** button.

 The Campaign **[!UICONTROL Global report]** page will be displayed with the following tabs: